 In all three of these groups, students who have not previously had carrel access will be given priority over those who have already had carrels assigned to them.

 Carrel space is limited, so we highly encourage you to find a carrel mate with whom you can share the space.
+If you list a specific carrel mate in your application, that individual must also submit an application and list you as carrel mate.
+Make sure you communicate with your intended carrel mate before submitting your application.
 If you are willing to share a carrel, but don’t have a carrel mate in mind, the library will facilitate a match.

-Recognizing that the number of carrels is so small, and that all students may want to use carrels, we will leave 10 carrels unassigned and open for use by patrons during open library hours.
+Recognizing that the number of carrels is so small, and that all students may want to use carrels, we will leave 10 carrels unassigned ("commuter") and open for use by patrons during open library hours.
 Patrons can use these carrels, on a first-come, first-served basis.
-Please do not store or leave items in the carrels, nor do anything to claim them beyond the duration of that day’s library visit.
+Patrons are not permitted to store or leave items in the carrels, nor do anything to claim them beyond the duration of that day’s library visit.

 Tables in the library are also shared spaces, and should be available for use by all patrons (not claimed by anyone).

-Hampshire items that are checked out and that have pink due slips, as well as checked out Five College items, may be left in assigned carrels.
-You may ask at the InfoBar to get due slips for your checked out items.
+Hampshire library items, and items from the other four colleges, may be left in assigned carrels.
+These items must be checked out and contain pink “Due Date” slips.
+You may ask at the InfoBar to get due date slips for your checked out items.
 All other Hampshire items, including reference books and current periodicals, will be re-shelved daily.
 We will occasionally spot check the assigned carrels to ensure that items are in fact checked out.
 Items that are not checked out will be re-shelved.